 - Drives: Elevators run on different drive options including hydraulic and inline gear.
-Each system has unique benefits and best applications.
+Each system has unique benefits and the best applications.
 The amount of space needed for a home elevator greatly depends on the drive system.

 - Doors and gates: Numerous options for elevator doors and gates include sliding doors, scissor gates, and accordion gates.
 These options can be upgraded to function automatically, providing even greater ease of operation.

 - Elevator cab: Cabs come standard with a single opening.
-There are also options for two opposing doors as well as 90 degree openings to meet the needs of any application.
+There are also options for two opposing doors as well as 90-degree openings to meet the needs of any application.